 Approach the dock slowly at a 30 to 40 degree angle.
 Whenever possible, approach against the wind or current.
 Turn the engine straight & shift to neutral when you feel you have enough momentum to reach the dock.
 Use reverse to slow the boat and pull the stern toward the dock as the boat approaches.
 Use the engine(s) to stop the boat if it is still moving forward against the pilings.
 If you executed your approach properly, the boat will lightly touch the pilings at the same time the forward momentum is stopped.
-Have the dock lines ready and secure the boat as soon as it stops.
-Use fenders to protect the boat while it is docked.
+Have the dock lines ready and secure the boat while it is docked.
 Keep the engine(s) running until the lines are secured.